OctopusDeploy/docs/src/pages/docs/infrastructure/workers/dynamic-worker-pools/windows-2019-end-of-life.md

    ![Worker Pool Selection](/docs/infrastructure/workers/dynamic-worker-pools/images/windows-2022-eol-step-container-image.png)
    :::
 1. Test your deployment by deploying a new Release of your project, or Snapshot for a Runbook

-1. Wait until the Windows 2019 reaches End of Life in January 2024
+### Optional cleanup after 9th January 2024
+To avoid having two Worker Pools that both yield the same Workers, you can restore the steps back to using the original Windows Dynamic Worker Pool:
 1. For each step that you migrated, change the Worker Pool back to the original Windows Dynamic Worker Pool, which should be running Windows 2022 Workers
-1. Once no steps are using the temporary Windows 2022 Worker Pool, you can delete the Worker Pool
+1. Once no steps are using the temporary Windows 2022 Worker Pool, you can delete the temporary Worker Pool